Updated August 17, 2022.

-As health authorities look to contain the spread of COVID-19, testing, quarantine and isolation remain central tools to controlling and ending the pandemic.
+As health authorities look to contain the spread of COVID-19, testing, isolation remains a central tool to controlling and ending the pandemic.
 And if you're a parent or caretaker of elderly parents, you might find yourself feeling overwhelmed just at the thought of these measures.
 While these words may trigger sci-fi images of hazmat suits or cushioned solitary cells, the reality is far less terrifying.
-Here’s what you need to know if you or someone you know has been told to quarantine.
+Here’s what you need to know to stay on top of the current recommendations.

-Note: If you were tested through a program affiliated with your employer, school, or other organization, please continue to follow any isolation guidance communicated by your team as some areas are continuing to follow the CDC’s previous guidance of 10 days of isolation.
-Please also continue to follow any local, state or tribal guidance that is different from the CDC guidance below.
+Note: If you were tested through a program affiliated with your employer, school, or other organization, please continue to follow any isolation guidance communicated to you directly, as they may differ from the CDC recommendations outlined here.
+Please also follow any local, state or tribal guidance that is different from the CDC guidance below.

-Patients who have symptoms and a positive test for COVID-19 should isolate until the following per the CDC:
+Patients who have symptoms and a positive test for COVID-19 should follow isolation guidelines based on the severity of illness:

 - At least 5 days have passed since their symptoms first appeared.
 The first day of symptoms counts as “day 0”.